Skip to content

 \[ P(A | B)=\frac{P(B | A) P(A)}{P(B)} \]

-Here we are expressing 'events' occuring using conditional probability: the probability that an event will happen given that another event took place.
+Here we are expressing 'events' occurring using conditional probability: the probability that an event will happen given that another event took place.
 So Bayes Theorem in words reads: "the probability of A given that B have occurred is calculated as the unconditioned probability of A occurring multiplied by the probability of B occurring if A happened, divided by the unconditioned probability of B." (source)

 You can also put this another way: